munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

-The front end—scanner and parser—of a transpiler looks like other compilers.
+The front end -- scanner and parser -- of a transpiler looks like other compilers.
 If the source language is just a simple syntactic skin over the target language, it may skip analysis entirely and go from the syntax tree straight to outputting the analogous syntax in the destination language.

 If the two languages are more semantically different, then you'll see more of the typical phases of a full compiler including analysis and possibly even